Universal Translation Services

 7. Nosei’a by Eliad

-This song includes the reference to traveling, it’s like when you are heartbroken and need to drive and think to relax.
-You can find the English lyric of the song on the Internet to understand it better.
+This song includes a reference to traveling; it’s like when you are heartbroken and need to drive and think to relax.
+You can find the English lyrics of the song on the Internet to understand it better.

 8. Lev Chofshi by Moki